learning-zone/python-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is Python particularly good for?
-When is using Python the "right choice" for a project?
+## Q. When is using Python the "right choice" for a project?

 Python is a high-level, interpreted, interactive and object-oriented scripting language.
 Python is designed to be highly readable.
 It uses English keywords frequently where as other languages use punctuation, and it has fewer syntactical constructions than other languages.